-During my chartership interview, the panel was impressed with the knowledge I had accrued from working on our team’s design of the Northern Spire Bridge's 105m high pylon.
+During my chartership interview, the panel was impressed with the knowledge I accrued working on the design of the Northern Spire's 105m high pylon.

 I joined ROD-IS in 2013 after graduating from the Structural Engineering with Architecture (ME) programme at University College Dublin.
 I became chartered in 2016.

-During one of my annual performance reviews, my mentor in ROD recommended that I apply for the title of chartered engineer.
+During one of my annual performance reviews, my mentor recommended I apply for the title of chartered engineer.
 I spent the next six months reviewing the application process/guidelines and collating relevant information from my previous project experience.

 ROD is very active in fostering a clear path to chartership for its engineers and scientists.
 We are encouraged to be proactive in terms of continuing professional development (CPD), and attending external lectures and courses and in-house presentations is highly recommended.

 ROD’s quality management protocol also makes it easy to recall your experience on past projects when completing your chartership application.

 I joined ROD in 2015 having previously worked for Irish Rail, RPS Consulting Engineers and a civil contractor in Sydney, Australia.

 When I first joined the company, my mentor helped me to identify the areas in which I needed to improve before I could progress my chartership application.
 He recommended several in-house and external CPD courses to me, and the company supported me in attending these.

 My chartership application was also given a very thorough review by one of our company directors, Marc Jones, which was very beneficial!